aramind/rmgame/README.md

 ### âœ… Required Features

 #### 1. User Registration and Gameplay
-- Players must be able to input their before playing.
+- Players must be able to input their names before playing.

 #### 2. Starting a Game Session
-- App must display a list of all previous game sessions.
+- Game must display a list of all previous game sessions.
 - "Start New Game" button initiates a new game session.

 #### 3. Gameplay and Rounds